OPENER-next/PT-QA-MapRoulette/challenges/stop_area_names_from_platform_names/README.md

 # Add names to stop_areas by platform names

 This script gets all stop_areas without names from the overpass API.
-It then fetches every relation from the OSM API and checks if all platforms in this relation have the same name.
-If they do, this name is suggested to be added as the name for the whole stop_area.
+In the query, a virtual OSM object is constructed with a "combined name" of all platforms of this stop_area.
+If they are different, the `name=`-tag of this new object will read `< multiple values found >`, and it will not be considered.
+If they are all the name, this name is written to the `name=`-tag and suggested to be added as the name for the whole stop_area.

 ## Maproulette Challenge Description